 Secondly, it’s cheaper.
 If you want to buy a new album, you can either hit up your local FutureShop/BestBuy/HMV and see if you can find the new release CD for $15 or $20.
 That same album will be available online from multiple retailers for $10.
 For one CD, it might not be a big difference, but if you want to own a LOT of music, then that is a huge premium to be paying.

-Websites have sprung up all over the web that allow one to listen to a musical album.
+Websites have sprung up all over the web that allows one to listen to a musical album.
 Various online radio stations – such as Grooveshark (CAN) or Pandora (US) allow one to pick and choose music or listen to random selections in a genre.
 It is all supported by online advertising, and it is all free and legal.
 For just a single song, YouTube will most likely have a version you can listen to, again, supported by ads.
-Chances are good that you have an internet capable device at home – and with the proliferation of smart phones, chances are also good that you can listen to streamed music while on the road as well.
+Chances are good that you have an internet-capable device at home – and with the proliferation of smartphones, chances are also good that you can listen to streaming music while on the road as well.

 How have you saved money on your music collection?